RoryMurchison/rock-paper-scissors-lizard-spock/README.md

 ## Testing

-    - The responsiveness of the site has been tested and it works at multiple screen widths to a minimum of 380px.
+    - The responsiveness of the site has been tested using the devtools device toolbar and it works at multiple screen widths to a minimum of 380px.
     - The game was tested in both chrome and safari and worked well within each browser.
     - Every outcome has been checked to ensure the correct result is returned for every combination.
     - All fonts and colors were checked to ensure the page was accessible, readable and easy to understand.
     - This was confirmed by the lighthouse report generated in devtools.

 ![Lighthouse genereated scores for Rock Paper Scissors Lizard Spock](/assets/images/rpsls-lighthouse.png)

+## Validator Testing

+    - HTML

+      - No errors returned when using the official W3C Validator

+    - CSS

+      - No errors returned when using the official W3C Validator

+    - JavaScript

+      - No errors returned when using the JSHint JavaScript Validator